 Given South Florida’s climate, mudding is a common activity in South Florida and an extremely dangerous one.
 This was not an isolated event.
-With an increased popularity in mudding comes more tragic accidents, including:
+With the increased popularity in mudding comes to more tragic accidents, including:

 Mudding can be a risky activity, and Gandee’s death serves as another reminder about the dangers.
 Some state and local laws have made mudding illegal in certain areas and during certain times.
 Some jurisdictions prohibit mudding on un-demarcated roads.
 Federal law says operating any vehicle off-road in a way that disturbs wildlife or vegetative in federal land is illegal and mudders caught violating the law can be fined.

 Individuals who participate in mudding should also be aware that they may be held liable in a lawsuit for any property damage or personal injury that they may cause.
 The following parties can be held liable for mudding damages or injuries: